lukesaltweather/Akashi/docs/Add/addchapter.rst

 ===========
 Required
 ---------
-:chapter: Chapter number of the chapter to add.
+:chapter: Project and chapter number of the chapter to add.
-:project: Project the chapter belongs to.
 :raws: Link to raws on Box.

 Optional